scaleoutsean/eseries-perf-analyzer/CONFIGURATION.md

 If you use own Grafana and own Prometheus scraper and database, just make sure Collector's Prometheus Port is exposed to your scraper.

-## Downsampling and retention for scraped data in Victoria Metrics
+## Down-sampling and retention for Victoria Metrics data

 It's all done automatically by Victoria Metrics.
 Data retention is set to 90 days in the Compose YAML.